 Applicants will be expected to demonstrate that development reduces and manages flood risk by reducing the amount of run-off and discharge from the site through the use of appropriate water reuse and sustainable drainage systems techniques.
-As a minimum, development is required to meet meeting the following run-off rates:
+As a minimum, development is required to meet the following run-off rates:

-- On greenfield sites, the peak run-off rate and the run-off volume^A must not exceed the existing greenfield rates for the same rainfall event^A. A 40% climate change allowance or the upper end allowance for the longest term projection in Table 1, of the 'Environment Agency Flood Risk Assessments: Climate Change Allowances'^B, whichever is the higher (or any updated climate change allowances published by the Environment Agency) and an urban creep allowance of 10% must be applied. - On previously developed land^c, the peak run-off rate and run-off volume^A must not exceed greenfield rates from the development for the same rainfall event^A. Where this cannot be achieved a 30% reduction of the existing peak run-off rates for the site must be achieved.
-A 40% climate change allowance or the upper end allowance for the longest term projection in Table 1, of the 'Environment Agency Flood Risk Assessments: Climate Change Allowances'^B, whichever is the higher (or any updated climate change allowances published by the Environment Agency) and an urban creep allowance of 10% must be applied.
+- On greenfield sites, the peak run-off rate and the run-off volume^A must not exceed the existing greenfield rates for the same rainfall event^A. The upper end climate change allowance^B, (or any updated climate change allowances published by DEFRA, the Environment Agency or subsequent bodies) and an urban creep allowance of 10% must be applied. - On previously developed land^c, the peak run-off rate and run-off volume^A must not exceed greenfield rates from the development for the same rainfall event^A. Where this cannot be achieved a 30% reduction of the existing peak run-off rates for the site must be achieved.
+The upper end climate change allowance^B (or any updated climate change allowances published by DEFRA, the Environment Agency or subsequent bodies) and an urban creep allowance of 10% must be applied.

-All proposals for residential development of 5 of more units, other development with a site area of 1 hectare or more, or 1,000 square metres of floor space, and all development (apart from minor development^D) within High Risk Urban Catchments identified in the SFRA, major development will require the submission of:
+All proposals for residential development of 5 of more units, other development with a site area of 1 hectare or more, or 1,000 square metres of floor space, and all development (apart from minor development) within High Risk Urban Catchments identified in the SFRA, will require the submission of:

-- Aa Sustainable dDrainage sStrategy. to be submitted.
-The Sustainable dDrainage sStrategy must show the type of sustainable drainage system and/or detailed measures proposed, to control the flow of water/surface water and measures to protect from flood risk and pollution during construction and on completion of the development (depending on the type of application).
-For any development proposal which is part of a wider development site, it will be necessary to ensure the foul and surface water drainage proposals are part of a wider, holistic strategy which coordinates the approach to drainage between phases, between developers, and over a number of years of construction. - The SuDS Pro-forma (included within the Flood Risk and Sustainable Drainage SPD) and the information/evidence required by the Pro-forma. - A comprehensive Surface Water Lifetime Management and Maintenance Plan which includes how minimum standards of operation are appropriate and that clear arrangements are in place and funding mechanisms for ongoing management and maintenance over the lifetime of the development. - Post construction, applicants must provide to the Council certification that the sustainable drainage scheme has been implemented in accordance with the approved strategy.
+- A Sustainable Drainage Strategy.
+The Sustainable Drainage Strategy must show the type of sustainable drainage system and/or detailed measures proposed to control the flow of water/surface water and measures to protect from flood risk and pollution during construction and on completion of the development (depending on the type of application).
+For any development proposal which is part of a wider development site, it will be necessary to ensure the foul and surface water drainage proposals are part of a wider, holistic strategy which coordinates the approach to drainage between phases, between developers, and over a number of years of construction. - The SuDS Pro-forma (included within the Flood Risk and Sustainable Drainage SPD) and the information/evidence required by the Pro-forma. - A comprehensive Surface Water Lifetime Management and Maintenance Plan which includes clear arrangements and funding mechanisms for ongoing management and maintenance over the lifetime of the development. - Post construction, applicants must provide to the Council certification that the sustainable drainage scheme has been implemented in accordance with the approved strategy.